bert-nmt/BERT-DTI/README.md

 # BERT-DTI
 This repo provide the experiment codes for the KD-DTI benchmark, which aims to extract Drug-Target Interaction knowledge from biomedical literatures.
-Our code is based on BERT-NMT
+Our code is based on BERT-NMT.

 ## Get stared:
 ### Prepare environment